-Costs associated with the Company's distribution, buying, and store receiving functions are included in the line items "Selling, general and administrative expenses" and "Depreciation and amortization" in the Company's Consolidated Statements of Income.
-Product sourcing costs included within the line item "Selling, general and administrative expenses" amounted to \$283.6 million, \$261.0 million and \$229.4 million during Fiscal 2017, Fiscal 2016 and Fiscal 2015, respectively.
-Depreciation and amortization related to the distribution and purchasing functions for the same periods amounted to \$26.6 million, \$22.6 million and \$18.3 million, respectively.
+Costs associated with the Company's distribution, buying, and store receiving functions (product sourcing costs) are included in the line items "Selling, general and administrative expenses" and "Depreciation and amortization" in the Company's Consolidated Statements of Income.
+Product sourcing costs included within the line item "Selling, general and administrative expenses" amounted to \$313.3 million, \$283.6 million and \$261.0 million during Fiscal 2017 and Fiscal 2016, respectively.
+Depreciation and amortization related to the distribution and purchasing functions for the same periods amounted to \$30.5 million, \$26.6 million and \$22.6 million, respectively.